LucianoCirino/MHWI-LedgeLBG/README.md

 ## Available Ledge Light Bowguns
 Below is a hand-picked selection the most effective Ledge Light Bowguns for the different types of raw ammos.
+> [!IMPORTANT]
->note: For LLBG, you should never equip any bowgun mods that affect your recoil or reload stats!
+> For LLBG, you should never equip any bowgun mods that affect your recoil or reload stats!

 ### Accursed Fire